In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse and drain the scallops.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the scallops and cook without turning until golden brown on one side and starting to turn opaque, 2 to 4 minutes.
 Turn and continue cooking for about 30 seconds for translucent or 1 to 2 minutes for opaque.
 Transfer to a plate.

 While the seafood is cooking, start preparing the remaining ingredients.

 Soften the cucumber; marinate the seafood

 - Peel the cucumber, if desired; cut the cucumber in half lengthwise, then crosswise into ¼-inch-thick half-moons.

-- Juice half the lemon; cut half into wedges for garnish.
-[Juice 1 lemon; cut 1 lemon into wedges.]
+- Juice half the lemon; cut the remaining half into wedges for garnish.
+[Juice 1 lemon; cut the remaining lemon into wedges.]

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.

 In a medium bowl, combine the cucumber with as much shichimi togarashi as you like and season generously to taste with salt.
 Let stand, stirring occasionally, until the cucumber is slightly softened, 10 to 12 minutes.

 In another medium bowl, combine the seafood, lemon juice, half the sesame-ginger marinade base, and white parts of the scallions and season generously to taste with salt and pepper (set aside the remaining marinade for serving).
 Let stand, stirring occasionally, until the flavors combine, 10 to 12 minutes.